luphord/imgwrench/README.rst

 .. code-block:: console

     Usage: imgwrench [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...

       A highly opinionated image processor for the commandline.
 Multiple subcommands can be executed sequentially to form a processing pipeline.

     Options:
       -i, --image-list FILENAME  File containing paths to images for processing, defaults to stdin
       -p, --prefix TEXT          prefix for all output filenames before numbering [default: img_]
       -d, --digits INTEGER       number of digits for file numbering  [default: 4] -c, --increment INTEGER    increment for file numbering  [default: 1] -k, --keep-names           keep original file names instead of numbering [default: False]
       -f, --force-overwrite      force overwriting output image file if it exists [default: False]
       -o, --outdir DIRECTORY     output directory  [default: .]
       -q, --quality INTEGER      quality of the output images, integer 0 - 100 [default: 88]
       -e, --preserve-exif        preserve image exif and xmp metadata if available [default: False]
       -j, --jpg / --png          save output images in JPEG format (otherwise PNG) [default: True]
       --help                     Show this message and exit.

     Commands:
-  blackwhite  Convert color images to black and white. colorfix    Fix colors by stretching channel histograms to full range. crop        Crop images to the given aspect ratio. dither      Apply black-white dithering to images. filmstrip   Stack all images horizontally, creating a filmstrip. frame       Put a monocolor frame around images. framecrop   Crop and frame an image to a target aspect ratio. resize      Resize images to a maximum side length preserving aspect... save        No-op to enable saving of images without any processing. stack       Stacks pairs of images vertically, empty space in the middle.
+      blackwhite  Convert color images to black and white. collage     Create a collage from multiple images. colorfix    Fix colors by stretching channel histograms to full range. crop        Crop images to the given aspect ratio. dither      Apply black-white dithering to images.
+      filmstrip   Stack all images horizontally, creating a filmstrip. frame       Put a monocolor frame around images. framecrop   Crop and frame an image to a target aspect ratio. resize      Resize images to a maximum side length preserving aspect... save        No-op to enable saving of images without any processing. stack       Stacks pairs of images vertically, empty space in the middle.

 Features
 --------

 * Subcommands can be executed sequentially to form a pipeline
 * Command *blackwhite* for converting images to black and white
+* Command *collage* creates a collage from multiple images
 * Command *colorfix* for fixing the colors of aged photographs
 * Command *crop* for cropping images to give aspect ratio
 * Command *dither* for converting images to black and white and dithering